with-heart/xstate-nextjs-workspaces-template/README.md

 Develop some machines using the inspector site to help visualize them, publish the `machines` package, then publish the Next.js site.
 BAM!
 You've got yourself a package of XState machines and a site where users can play with them!

+Check out a live version of the inspector site here: https://xstate-nextjs-workspaces-template.vercel.app/

 ## How does it work?

 ### Local development and build